Asbestos and mesothelioma claims

 As well as benefits and payments from the Government, you may be entitled to compensation for your pain and suffering.

-Slater and Gordon has a team of experts who have specialised in asbestos related illness for many years and understand the complexities which can be faced.
+Slater and Gordon has a team of solicitors who have specialised in asbestos related lung cancer for many years and understand the complexities which can be faced.
 We have a strong reputation when it comes finding insurers of companies which have been out of business for many years and securing the best possible outcome to your case.